Search your site

 Impact Value is a most useful concept when assessing the merits of a horse’s chance of winning a race.
 The calculation of this value will give you an edge in a market which is not immediately apparent to other punters.

-This technique can be applied to any sport where reliable past data is available and we start by deciding on the factor or statistic we wish to analyze
+This technique can be applied to any sport where reliable past data is available and we start by deciding on the stats and trends we wish to analyze

 A simple example is a horse that finished 3rd or 4th last time out and is now the favourite in today’s race